bcgov/mines-digital-trust/openshift/README.md

 1. paste your login command to your terminal
 1. run your commands

-### Prelminary Housekeeping Tasks
+### Preliminary Housekeeping Tasks
-These tasks have been performed; they are documented here for reference purposes.
+These tasks are complete; they are documented here for reference purposes.

 #### Initialize Namespaces
-The 4 project namespaces need to have special service account permissions to allow image building and pulling.
+The four project namespaces need to have special service account permissions to allow image building and pulling.

 ```sh
 initOSProjects.sh
 ```

 #### Set Network Security Policies
-This is not the ideal setup of network security policies, please keep in mind that we will update our NSPs at a later time.
+The following is not the ideal setup of network security policies; please keep in mind that we will update our NSPs later.

 ```sh
 oc -n a3e512-tools process -f templates/nsp/nsp-deploy.yaml -p NAMESPACE=a3e512 -p TAG_NAME=tools | oc -n a3e512-tools create -f -